The earliest forms of digital data storage involving moving parts was that of the punched paper card.

 Here is a hard drive with four platters, although the angle of the shot only allows viewing of the top platter.

 This unit is complete with drive motor, read/write heads, and associated electronics.
 It has a storage capacity of 340 Mbytes, and is about the same length as the ball-point pen shown in the previous photograph:

 While it is inevitable that non-moving-part technology will replace mechanical drives in the future, current state-of-the-art electromechanical drives continue to rival “solid-state” nonvolatile memory devices in storage density, and at a lower cost.
 In 1998, a 250 Mbyte hard drive was announced that was approximately the size of a quarter (smaller than the metal platter hub in the center of the last hard disk photograph)!
 In any case, storage density and reliability will undoubtedly continue to improve.

-Following on the heels of the music industry, the video entertainment industry has leveraged the technology of optical storage with the introduction of the Digital Video Disc
+Following on the heels of the music industry, the video entertainment industry has leveraged the technology of optical storage with the introduction of the Digital Video Disc, or DVD.

 Much effort is being directed toward the development of a practical read/write optical disc (CD-W).
 Success has been found in using chemical substances whose color may be changed through exposure to bright laser light, then “read” by lower-intensity light.
 These optical discs are immediately identified by their characteristically colored surfaces, as opposed to the silver-colored underside of a standard CD.